-- 8.1 A student progresses from one level or year of learning to the next of the course for which they are registered, provided they continue to satisfy Anglia Ruskin University's general requirements for students (see the Regulations in Section 3 governing the general requirements for students), enrol for modules selected from within the prescribed set of compulsory and optional modules for their course, satisfy any pre-requisites or other academic requirements for module enrolment and meet the requirements for progression from one level or year to another as detailed in this Section. - 8.2 The Awards Board makes a formal annual progression decision for all students (on recommendation from the Faculty Student Review Subcommittees) at the designated progression point for each course (eg: progression decisions for students on a course commencing in Semester 1 are made at the end of the Semester 2; progression decisions for students on a course commencing in Trimester 1 are made at the end of Trimester 3)51.
+- 8.1 A student progresses from one level or year of learning to the next of the course for which they are registered, provided they continue to satisfy Anglia Ruskin University's general requirements for students (see Regulation 3.39 above governing the general requirements for students), enrol for modules selected from within the prescribed set of compulsory and optional modules for their course, satisfy any pre-requisites or other academic requirements for module enrolment and meet the requirements for progression from one level or year to another as detailed in this Section. - 8.2 The Awards Board makes a formal annual progression decision for all students (on recommendation from the Faculty Student Review Subcommittees) at the designated progression point for each course.